mulesoft-assets/template-sap2sfdc-customer-bidirectional-sync/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
 The functional aspect of the Anypoint Template is implemented on this XML, directed by two batch jobs that will be responsible for creations/updates of Customers and Accounts in both ways.
 The several message processors constitute four high level actions that fully implement the logic of this Anypoint Template:

-1. Job executions are invoked from the trigger flows (endpoints.xml) everytime there is a new query executed asking for created/updated Contacts or Accounts.
+1. Job executions are invoked from the trigger flows (endpoints.xml) everytime there is a new query executed asking for created/updated Customers or Accounts.
 2. From SAP to SFDC: during the Process stage, each SAP Customer will be mapped into an SFDC Account and matched by name with the existent ones in the SFDC instance.
 After that, the Account will be upserted to the SFDC instance.
 3. From SFDC to SAP: during the Process stage, all the information needed to upsert the Customer will be retrieved from the SAP instance, and then the original Account will be mapped into a SAP Customer to proceed with the upsert.
 4. Finally during the On Complete stage, the Anypoint Template will unlock the processing for allowing the other direction to be executed.